errbufferoverfl/garden.errbufferoverfl.me/content/books/expect-resistance-a-crimethinc-field-manual.md

 The author recounts a story of dropping a coffee machine off of an eleven story building, noting a pedestrian lurched back as it hit the ground and this was _not_ a vibe.
 No ones desire to be liberated should come at the expense of hitting a random person with a fucking coffee machine.

-Our modern indulgences are crafted by external factors rather than our own, for example: we like fast food because we have to hurry back to work, it disrupts the brain-gut axis, and we're so busy and stressed we can't justify enjoying the festivity in cooking and eating.[^1]
+Our modern indulgences are crafted by external factors rather than our own, for example: we like fast food because we have to hurry back to work, it disrupts the brain-gut axis, and we're so busy and stressed we can't justify enjoying the festivity in cooking and eating.

-[^1]:
+> [!info] 2023-06-29
+>
+> In the past few days I've found myself at a bit of a crossroads with this book.
+While I know it's brimming with tales of anarchy and camaraderie, the message within these pages requires a receptive mind and I'm just not *there* yet.
+>
+> So, dear book, rest assured I will return and retrace my steps.
+But for now, I'm going to bid you farewell.